ginobilinie/codeBook/README.md

 165. cloneGraph_bfs.cpp: same problem as 164.
 This time, I use bfs to do the deep copy of a graph.
 The important point is that a visited node doesn't need to visit again, which means we donot need to add it to queues once a node has been visited.

+166. canCompleteCircuit.cpp: Simple O(n^2) method with pruning and mod for the circuit algorithm.
+104ms.
+I'll write a O(n) algorithm with presum technique.

+167.

 # old
 for fun, forever